frbl/vagrant-libvirt/README.md

   "cirrus", "vmvga", "xen", "vbox", or "qxl".
 * `video_vram` - Used by some graphics card types to vary the amount of RAM dedicated to video.
 Defaults to 9216.
+* `video_heads` - Used by some graphics card types to vary the number of monitors / displays / heads.
+Defaults to 1.
 * `sound_type` - [Set the virtual sound card](https://libvirt.org/formatdomain.html#elementsSound)
   Defaults to "ich6".
 * `machine_type` - Sets machine type.
 Equivalent to qemu `-machine`.
 Use